kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 ###### Will enabling / using this feature result in any new API calls?

-By adding a new resource type, we will increase the number of API calls to watch the `ClusterCIDR` objects.
-The new controller, which will replace the existing NodeIPAM controller, will register a watch for `ClusterCIDR`s
+By adding a new resource type, we will increase the number of API calls to watch the `NodeIPAMConfig` objects.
+The new controller, which will replace the existing NodeIPAM controller, will register a watch for `NodeIPAMConfig`s

 On the write side, the current NodeIPAM controllers already make PATCH calls to the `Node` objects to add PodCIDR information.
 That traffic should remain unchanged.